 \subsection{Symplectic Khovanov homology of crossing diagrams}

-In this section I explain how $\skh $ of a crossing diagram is well defined, with canonical isomorphisms, up to a possible overall sign ambiguity.
+In this section, we explain how $\skh $ of a crossing diagram is well-defined, with canonical isomorphisms, up to a possible overall sign ambiguity.
 To do this one defines $\skh $ of a crossing diagram to be $\skh (D)$ for any bridge position which projects to that crossing diagram.
 The difficulty is in specifying a consistent choice of canonical isomorphism between the symplectic Khovanov homologies of any two bridge diagrams with the same projection.

 Two such bridge diagrams are related by \begin{itemize} \item a sequence of stabilisations and destabilisations preserving the projection \item isotopy sliding the $\alpha$-- and $\beta$--curves and vertices along the projection. \end{itemize} We take the stabilisation and destabilisation maps and the maps induced by these isotopies to be the canonical isomorphisms.